-The policies of the Wroxton College campus of Fairleigh Dickinson University, which are enforced by the Office of the Dean of the College, are made known to students, faculty and staff both verbally (oral briefings) and in written form - specific handouts as well as through either the Employee Handbook or the FDU Student Handbook.
+The policies of Fairleigh Dickinson University Vancouver campus, which are enforced by the Chief Operating Officer's Office and contract guard service, are made known to students, faculty and staff either through the Employee Handbook or the Student Handbook.

-To report any crime, emergency or campus violation, contact the Office of the Dean of the College at (01295) 730551 or come to the Office directly.
+All crimes and emergencies that occur on campus should be reported immediately to the Executive Director of Operations, whether the victim of a crime elects to or is unable to make such a report.
+To report any crime, emergency or campus violation, contact the Executive Director of Operations at 778-726-4191 or come to the Executive Director of Operations' office directly.
 Whenever making a report, please provide a full account of the type of incident, who was involved, what type of incident it was, where it took place, when it took place and why it may have occurred.
 Also try to provide witnesses or descriptions.

-In any instance where you witness any serious crime, emergency or other safety or life-threatening situation, please call 999.

-Do not call 999 unless an immediate and true emergency exists.
+In any instance where you witness any serious crime, emergency or other safety or life-threatening situation, please call 911.
+Do not call 911 unless an immediate and true emergency exists.